A Note on the Author:

 unique perspective to everyday spirituality for ordinary people.

-As well I have have published four books:
+As well I have have published six books:

 WHERE EARTH MEETS HEAVEN